Best Areas to Live in Ireland as a Student

 Cost of LivingEUR2,005/single person

-Limerick is considered to be one of the best places to live in Ireland due to its affordable and convenient cost of living.
+Limerick is considered to be one of the best areas to live in Ireland due to its affordable and convenient cost of living.
 The cost of living in Limerick is quite low in comparison to cities like Dublin and Cork.
 It is renowned for being home to one of the prestigious universities like the University of Limerick which is known for its strong academic programs.
 If you find yourself a sports enthusiast you will find it a great option with plenty of activities.

 Limerick